WH1T3-E4GL3/project-red-stream/README.md

 Red Stream is a full stack website project based on online blood donation.
 This  is a responsive and userfriendly website for making the process of blood donation easy.

+# Depricated:
+Sorry to say, My working on this project is discontinued and will not do any further updates.
+This project is discontinued due to personal work loads, Anyway you can download this project in this condition and improve yourself.

 <b><i>Read how you can run this project on your system with all functions at the bottom of this page.</i></b>

 There is an old basic version of this project, you can find the project at https://github.com/WH1T3-E4GL3/old-red-stream